frenchy64/malli/README.md

 ; => ["should not combine key :left with key: :right"]
 ```

-The `:dispatch` constraint works similarly to the `:dispatch` schema, except
+The `:dispatch` constraint works similarly to the `:multi` schema, except
 it maps dispatch values to constraints instead of schemas.

 ```clojure